 - Swimming.
-This is held in Clissold Pool for the older girls.
+This is held in Clissold Pool.
 These sessions are very individualised and often involve a high volunteer ratio, to help with changing, dressing and in the water.
 They are small groups so the children get full attention and are able to overcome their disability, master their targets and learn how to swim.

 - Hydrotherapy swimming.
 This is held in Brook’s Special School, in a warm-water hydrotherapy pool.
 This is for the younger girls and for those with more severe disabilities.
 With its calming decor and sensory lighting, it is the ultimate therapeutic experience whilst teaching even the most disabled child to move on their own and attain small targets.